United States Grand Prix Facts & Stats: Red Bull’s 200th podium and Honda’s first US win since Senna

 • Verstappen had only led 2 laps in Austin before today.

-• A Honda-powered car won in the United Stated for the first time since Ayrton Senna’s 1991 win for McLaren in Phoenix.
+• A Honda-powered car won in the United States for the first time since Ayrton Senna’s 1991 win for McLaren in Phoenix.

 • Hamilton has never won the title when he's not led the championship standings coming to Austin.